daongochoa2002/Lab-2/Ex10/README.md

-# Assignment 3 - WeatherData Program
+# Assignment 10 - Count Connected Component Program
 You are given an adjacency list representation of an undirected graph.
 Your task is to write a MapReduce program that counts the number of connected components in the graph.

 **Problem statement**